-Living with a new roommate in college can feel a bit like being at summer camp.
-Suddenly, you’re bunking up in close quarters, trying to keep tidy for another person, probably adjusting music preferences, and, of course, learning that person’s different habits around sleep.
+Living with a new roommate in college can feel a bit like a body swap.
+Though you’re bunking up in close quarters, living alongside someone can mean changes to how tidy you keep your room, as well as the music you listen to, the way you decorate, and, of course, your habits around sleep.

-If your new roomie stays up late or sets an alarm early, it could impact not just your sleep, but how well you absorb what you’re learning.
+If your new roommate stays up late or sets an alarm early, it could impact not just your sleep, but how well you are able to learn and participate in classes.
 After all, according to the Centers for Disease Control and Prevention (CDC), 33% of Americans are sleep deprived — and that’s not the future you want for yourself.
 It’s best to set some basic rules that benefit both of you as early as possible.

 Here’s a road map to help you get started.